From None to All: Self-Supervised 3D Reconstruction via Novel View Synthesis: Experiments

 Our self-supervised learning paradigm can be seamlessly applied to state-of-the-art 3D models and incorporate their pretrained priors through weight initialization.
 Following previous works~\cite{ye2025noposplat,huang2025spfsplat,huang2025spfsplatv2,wang2025vggt}, we integrate two representative 3D priors, MASt3R and VGGT.
 For MASt3R initialization, the encoder and decoder are initialized with pretrained MASt3R weights, while the depth head is initialized using the $z$-dimension of the pointmap head.
 For VGGT initialization, all components are intialized from the pretrained weights except for the Gaussian parameter head.

-As shown in Tab.~\ref{tab:rek_results_with_priors}, our method achieves superior novel view synthesis performance compared to other approaches when leveraging pretrained priors, even without ground-truth supervision.
-Similarly, Tab.~\ref{tab:pose_estimation_with_priors} shows that incorporating priors leads to notable improvements in pose estimation, surpassing or matching other NVS methods and even outperforming MASt3R and VGGT used for initialization.
-When ground-truth intrinsics are provided to the backbone (denoted as \ours-I), performance further improves, suggesting that known intrinsics help mitigate scale ambiguity and stabilize optimization.
+As shown in Tab.~\ref{tab:rek_results_with_priors}, incorporating pretrained priors further boosts NVS performance, allowing our method to outperform competing approaches despite using only self-supervised photometric supervision.
+Similarly, Tab.~\ref{tab:pose_estimation_with_priors} shows notable gains in pose estimation, where \ours{} consistently matches or surpasses other NVS-based methods and even exceeds the performance of MASt3R and VGGT themselves.
+When ground-truth intrinsics are additionally provided (denoted as \ours-I), performance improves further, indicating that explicit calibration information helps reduce scale ambiguity and facilitates optimization.

-Comparing these results with Tab.~\ref{tab:rek_results} and Tab.~\ref{tab:pose_estimation}, the consistent gains in both NVS and pose estimation confirm that pretrained priors provide a stronger initialization, enhancing visual perception and improving the ability to establish accurate feature correspondences and geometric predictions across views.
-These findings also demonstrate that our framework can effectively scale supervised models to diverse, unlabeled datasets.
+Comparing these results with Tab.\ref{tab:rek_results} and Tab.\ref{tab:pose_estimation}, the consistent gains in both NVS and pose estimation confirm the value of pretrained priors as a strong geometric initialization, guiding photometric bundle adjustment toward better geometric solutions.
+More importantly, the improvements over the pretrained models used for initialization, particularly in pose estimation, highlight the potential of self-supervised photometric optimization to further adapt supervised 3D priors to large-scale unlabeled data.